Iddos-l/resolve_markers_to_avid/README.md

-This Script exports markers to Avid Media Composer;
+This Script exports markers to Avid Media Composer
 generats a tab delimited file to import in Avid